12 Key Project Management Skills

 Communication is critical in project management.
 Advance your skills today:

-8. Organization
+9. Organization

 Organization is crucial for project managers.
 Coordinating timelines, meetings, and efforts with different teams, contractors, or even other companies means having the discipline to stay on top of communications and tasks.

-9. Flexibility
+10. Flexibility

-10. Leadership
+11. Leadership

 Leadership and project management go hand in hand.
 Advance your skills today:

-11. People skills
+12. People skills

 Your role as a project manager is to complete projects successfully.
-And while sometimes that means staying organized and communicating with the right people, it can also mean motivating your team, fostering a culture of collaboration and openness, and resolving potential conflicts.
+While sometimes that means staying organized and communicating with the right people, it can also mean motivating your team, fostering a culture of collaboration and openness, and resolving potential conflicts.
 Understanding that different people have different work styles, motivations, strengths, and growth areas will allow for more effective teams and more successful projects.

 How to build project management skills

-Sometimes there’s no better teacher than hands-on experience.
+Sometimes, there’s no better teacher than hands-on experience.
 You can build project management skills by taking on more managerial tasks in your workplace.
 You can also look for volunteer opportunities in your community that will allow you to help plan and execute projects.

 How to include project management skills in your resume

 As you put together your resume, highlight your project management skills by describing the scale of your project, the size of your team, and the positive results of your efforts.
-For example, you might say: “Led team of four developers to redesign a payment platform with a budget of $2M to complete project on time.”
+For example, you might say: “Led team of four developers to redesign a payment platform with a budget of $2M to complete the project on time.”

 Read more: Resume Keywords: How to Find the Right Words to Beat the ATS